Our books are also available for purchase as e-books, both in ePub format (used by most e-book readers) and mobi (Amazon Kindle) format.

 - You can purchase an e-book from this website, download it using the link(s) that will be emailed to you and start reading.

-- Alternatively, for iPad (and iPhone) owners, the e-book can be purchased from the Apple iTunes bookstore* and downloaded for reading.
-If you have updated your desktop or laptop Mac computer to the Mavericks, Yosemite or Sierra (or later) operating system you can also read the book on it using the iBooks app.
+- Alternatively, for iPad (and iPhone) owners, the e-book can be purchased from the Apple Bookstore* and downloaded for reading.

-- For owners of Nook devices (in the US) the e-book can be purchased from the Barnes & Noble Nook bookstore, downloaded and read.
+- For owners of Nook devices the e-book can be purchased from the Barnes & Noble Nook bookstore, downloaded and read.

 - E-books are different from printed books in many ways.
 Their content (text, tables, diagrams and images) are not arranged in a fixed layout but instead it “flows” to fit the screen.
 The appearance varies depending on the font size, font style and layout settings that you are using, the size of your screen and whether it is in “portrait” mode or “landscape” mode.
 The page numbers (if your e-book reader displays them) are not the same as those in the printed book.